Paddle Notes: Come paddle the calm waters of the

 boat, electric boat, and kayak rentals, sport

 fishing, dive shop and charters.
-In addition to

 guided cruises, Ventura Harbor offers sail boat,